DeflatedPickle/STRUCTLISH/README.md

 - `LESS THAN`

 ### Comments:
+Comments are removed before the rest of the code is parsed.
 - `*This is a comment.` - End of line/New line.
 - `*This is a comment.*` - In-Code.